ATA disk write cache setting consideration

 This indeed can be interesting from performance point of view for load with very tiny transactions (below 128KB) on very fast SLOG devices.
 For bigger transactions flush overhead is not significant, while penalty from disabling cache theoretically can be more significant.
 On the other side it is not guarantied that some cheap SATA device really respects cache disabling, and that "disabling" it won't lead to data loss/corruption if we skip explicit cache flushing.

-#3 Updated by Richard Kojedzinszky almost 3 years ago
+#3 Updated by Richard Kojedzinszky about 3 years ago

 Actually, the assumption is that when a drive has its write cache disabled, it should guarantee that data sent to it has been written out.
 No matter that the drive is a cheap one or not.
 I have made tests with the mentioned drive, and as it has power loss protection I assume it always uses its write cache, even if it is turned off.
 It will guarantee writes.